-Checklists in operating rooms improve performance during crisesJanuary 16th, 2013 in Surgery /
+Checklists in operating rooms improve performance during crisesJanuary 16, 2013 in Medicine & Health / Surgery

 In an airplane crisis—an engine failure, a fire—pilots pull out a checklist to help with their decision-making.
 But in an operating room crisis—massive bleeding, a patient's heart stops—surgical teams don't.
 Given the complexity of judgment and circumstances, standard practice is for teams to use memory alone.
 In a new study published in the January 17 issue of the New England Journal of Medicine, however, researchers at Ariadne Labs, a joint center for health system innovation at Brigham and Women's Hospital and Harvard School of Public Health, have found that teams using checklists have markedly better safety performance.
 Specifically, the research shows that clinicians provided with checklists in a novel study using advanced simulation of surgical crises were three-fourths less likely to miss key life-saving steps in care.